pudly/schmopera-hugo/content/articles/decades-at-dmmo-bon-appetit.md

 related_people = []
 short_description = "At the end of the performance, the audience was served the very chocolate cake depicted in the opera, bringing the experience full circle.
-A decadent finish to a decadent evening." slug = "decadence-at-dmmo-bon-appetit" title = "Decades at DMMO: Bon Appetit!" youtube_url = ""
+A decadent finish to a decadent evening." slug = "decadence-at-dmmo-bon-appetit" title = "Decadence at DMMO: Bon Appetit!" youtube_url = ""

 +++